 - Updating the package list

-nano is given as an example; you can use the
+nano is used as an example; you can also use

-vim command, or any other command that allows you to edit the sshd_config file.
+vim or any other command that allows you to edit configuration files.

-You then need to find the following line:
+You then need to find the following lines:

 # What ports, IPs and protocols we listen for Port 22

 Replace the number 22 with the port number of your choice.
 Please do not enter a port number already used on your system.
 To be safe, use a number between 49152 and 65535.

 Restart the service: